arnaudoff/talks/12_11_2018_category_theory_fmi/README.md

 ### Mapping the arrows

-Now that we have a definition of a functor, knowing that it preserves structure means that it maps the arrows.
+Now that we have the definition of a functor, we conclude that it maps the arrows.
 So if you have any two objects a and b, and a functor called F, all the functor does is to map all of the arrows between a and b into arrows from Fa to Fb.
 These arrows from a to b are obviously a set, and this set has a special name, called a hom-set.
 Same goes for arrows between Fa and Fb.
 If we call the first set C(a, b) and the second one D(Fa, Fb), the functor is actually the function (mathematical function, between sets) that maps from C(a, b) to D(Fa, Fb), so C(a, b) -> D(Fa, Fb).

-In other words, a functor has one big function that maps objects, and then there's a function we define for every home-set.
+In other words, a functor has one big function that maps objects, and then a function we define for every home-set.

 ### Mapping the arrows while preserving structure

 But we still haven't mentioned how exactly preserving structure is implemented.
 Well, so far we said that a category defines structure, but a category is defined by composition and identity.
-Therefore, all we need to do, is to ensure that the functor is mapping those compositions, as well as identities.
+Therefore, all we need to do is to ensure that the functor is mapping those compositions, as well as identities.

 ### Connection of functors to programming

-Most of the functors in programming will deal with a single category, because that's the category of types and functions.
+Most of the functors in programming deal with a single category: the category of types and functions.
 In principle, objects in one category can be mapped into objects in the same category, and morphisms in one category can be mapped into morphisms in the same category.
-And this type of functor is called an endo functor.
-In Haskell, for instance, endo functors are simply called functors.
+This type of functor is called an endofunctor.
+In Haskell, for instance, endofunctors are simply called functors.

-Just doing a literal translation from the mathematical definition to our single category of types and functions leads us to the fact that a functor has to be a mapping of types (and it's a total mapping), which means it's a type constructor in Haskell (or generic type, parametric types etc. in other languages) and a mapping of functions.
-Of course, simply writing a functor doesn't mean that it's a functor, because you have to prove that it satisfies composability and identity, which typically is done with equational reasoning (you can reason about your code as if it was an algebraic expression).
+Just applying a literal translation from the mathematical definition to our single category of types and functions, we conclude that a functor has to be a mapping of types (a total mapping!), which means it's a type constructor in Haskell (or generic type, parametric type etc. in other languages) and a mapping of functions.
+Of course, simply writing a functor doesn't mean that it's a functor, because we have to prove that it satisfies composability and identity.
+Often times, we achieve this with equational reasoning (reasoning about your code as if it was an algebraic expression).

 ### A useful intuition about functors

-One way of looking at things is to say that a functor is a type constructor which supports fmap.
-Another way to think about the same thing is that functors typically have some value they are holding, like with the Maybe example, where we're potentially holding some value of type a.
-So a useful intuition about functors is to think of them as containers of some value, of course in the case of Maybe, the container could be empty.
+On the one hand, we can say that a functor is a type constructor which supports fmap.
+On the other hand, functors typically have some value they are holding, as with the Maybe example, where we're potentially holding some value of type a.
+Therefore, a useful intuition about functors is to think of them as containers of some value, where this very container could be empty.

-A better example than Maybe for that last intuition is defining a list as a coproduct.
+A better example than Maybe, though, is defining a list as a coproduct.
 Applying the function to the contained value means applying the function to the head, and recursively applying it to the tail (code on the presentation).
-In general, applying a function can be thought of as opening the container, and applying the function if there's some value in the container.
+In general, applying a function can be thought of as opening the container, and applying the function as long as there's something in the container.

 ## Kleisli category